 Well, firstly, it’s where I grew up and have lived most my life.
 Besides when I was living in Tuscaloosa for college, it’s my home.
 Always has been and will be for the foreseeable future.

 Secondly, I feel there’s a real revitalization that is going on in Birmingham that has been awesome to see.
 I feel like it’s a great time to be living and working here and I wanted to use the names to bring attention and interest to those who are unfamiliar with the city.

-Thirdly, some of Birmingham’s landmarks and history as an industrial center really lend themselves well to names and designs for pedals.
+Thirdly, some of Birmingham’s landmarks and history as an industrial center really lend themselves well to names for pedals.
 It felt like a bit of a no brainer to me.